dspinellis/effective-debugging/README.md

 * [Demonstrate the use of Valgrind to find memory errors](../master/valgrind)

-## Chapter 8: Debugging Multithreaded Code
+## Chapter 8: Debugging Multi-threaded Code

-### Item 60: Analyze Deadlocks with Post-Mortem Debugging
+### Item 60: Analyze Deadlocks with Postmortem Debugging

 * [Programs that deadlock](../master/deadlock)